-Condition GCE(Science)3 Practical Science Assessments GCE(Science)3.1 In respect of a practical science assessment for each GCE A level qualification in Biology, Chemistry or Physics that an awarding organisation makes available or proposes to make available - (a) Condition H2 does not apply, (b) Condition GCE4.1 does not apply, and (c) that assessment must not be an Assessment by Examination.
-GCE(Science)3.2 An awarding organisation must ensure that in respect of each practical science assessment for each GCE A level qualification in Biology, Chemistry or Physics which it makes available it complies with any requirements, and has regard to any guidance, which may be published by Ofqual and revised from time to time.
-GCE(Science)3.3 For the purposes of this condition, a 'practical science assessment' is an assessment - (a) of a Learner's competency in the skills outlined in appendix 5b, and the use of the apparatus and techniques outlined in the relevant section of appendix 5c, to the document published by the Secretary of State entitled 'GCE AS and A level subject content for biology, chemistry, physics and psychology' 6 , document reference DFE- 00356-2014, (b) as evidenced by the Learner's performance in at least 12 practical activities as required by the awarding organisation under Condition GCE(Science)2.1.
+Condition GCE(Science) 3: Practical Science Assessments GCE(Science)3.1

+In respect of a practical science assessment for each GCE A level qualification in Biology, Chemistry or Physics that an awarding organisation makes available or proposes to make available -

+- (a) Condition H2 does not apply,

+- (b) Condition GCE4.1 does not apply, and

+- (c) that assessment must not be an Assessment by Examination.

+An awarding organisation must ensure that in respect of each practical science assessment for each GCE A level qualification in Biology, Chemistry or Physics which it makes available it complies with any requirements, and has regard to any guidance, which may be published by Ofqual and revised from time to time.

+For the purposes of this condition, a 'practical science assessment' is an assessment -

+- (a) of a Learner's competency in the skills outlined in appendix 5b, and the use of some or all of the apparatus and techniques outlined in the relevant section of appendix 5c, to the document published by the Secretary of State entitled 'GCE AS and A level subject content for biology, chemistry, physics and psychology', document reference DFE- 00356-2014, - (b) as evidenced by the Learner's performance in practical activities as required by the awarding organisation under Condition GCE(Science)2.1.
-6 www.gov.uk/government/publications/gcse-single-science

-GCE Subject Level Conditions and Requirements for Science (Biology, Chemistry and Physics)

-Condition GCE(Science)4 Marking and results GCE(Science)4.1 In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available an awarding organisation must calculate and publish the following two separate results for each Learner - (a) a result for the Assessments by Examination to be taken for that qualification, and (b) a result for the practical science assessment.
-GCE(Science)4.2 In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, an awarding organisation must ensure that an Assessor does not have any regard to a Learner's - (a) result for the practical science assessment in calculating that Learner's final mark and result for the Assessments by Examination, and/or (b) final mark or result for the Assessments by Examination in determining that Learner's result for the practical science assessment.
-GCE(Science)4.3 In respect of each practical science assessment an awarding organisation must ensure that it complies with any Certificate Requirements in relation to that assessment which may be published by Ofqual and revised from time to time.
-GCE(Science)4.4 In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, an awarding organisation must ensure that - (a) a Learner may use the result for a practical science assessment which he or she has taken for a GCE A level qualification in the same science subject made available by the awarding organisation or another awarding organisation, and
+Condition GCE(Science) 4: Marking and results

+In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available an awarding organisation must calculate and publish the following two separate results for each Learner -

+- (a) a result for the Assessments by Examination to be taken for that qualification, and - (b) a result for the practical science assessment.

+In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, an awarding organisation must ensure that an Assessor does not have any regard to a Learner's

+- (a) result for the practical science assessment in calculating that Learner's final mark and result for the Assessments by Examination, and/or - (b) final mark or result for the Assessments by Examination in determining that Learner's result for the practical science assessment.

+In respect of each practical science assessment an awarding organisation must ensure that it complies with any Certificate Requirements in relation to that assessment which may be published by Ofqual and revised from time to time.

+In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, an awarding organisation must ensure that

-- (b) that Learner is not required to take a further practical science assessment before being awarded the qualification. - GCE(Science)4.5 For the purposes of this condition, a practical science assessment' has the same meaning as in Condition GCE(Science)3.3.
+- (a) a Learner may use the result for a practical science assessment which he or she has taken for a GCE A level qualification in the same science subject made available by the awarding organisation or another awarding organisation, and - (a) that Learner is not required to take a further practical science assessment before being awarded the qualification.

+For the purposes of this condition, a practical science assessment' has the same meaning as in Condition GCE(Science)3.3.